 Go forth and macro

 Tinker with this a bit and try some of your own snippet workflows.
-These are pretty powerful stuff, and you can learn more about TextExpander macros in our support docs.
+This is pretty powerful stuff that can dramatically speed up your workflows.
+You can learn more about macros here.